thenexthub/Codira/docs/proposals/ArrayBridge.rst

 :orphan:

-.. ===-- ArrayBridge.rst - Proposal for Bridging Swift Array and NSArray --===..
+.. ===-- ArrayBridge.rst - Proposal for Bridging Codira Array and NSArray --===..
 ..
 ..
-This source file is part of the Swift.org open source project ..
+This source file is part of the Codira.org open source project ..
 ..
-Copyright (c) 2014 - 2017 Apple Inc. and the Swift project authors
+Copyright (c) 2014 - 2017 Apple Inc. and the Codira project authors
 ..
 Licensed under Apache License v2.0 with Runtime Library Exception ..
 ..
-See https://swift.org/LICENSE.txt for license information
+See https://language.org/LICENSE.txt for license information
 ..
-See https://swift.org/CONTRIBUTORS.txt for the list of Swift project authors ..
+See https://language.org/CONTRIBUTORS.txt for the list of Codira project authors ..
 .. ===---------------------------------------------------------------------===..

 =====================================
- Bridging Swift Arrays to/from Cocoa
+ Bridging Codira Arrays to/from Cocoa
 =====================================

 :Authors: Chris Lattner, Joe Groff, Dave Abrahams